SkyKiller6363/Skys-Mobs/Packs/Blazeon/README.md

    Drag and drop or upload the unzipped `Blazeon` folder into the `Packs` directory.
 4. **Reload Mythic Mobs**
    Use the `/mm reload` command to reload MythicMobs so the pack is recognized.

 ---

-**Are you up to the challenge?**
+**Ready to test your mettle?**
-Take on Blazeon’s scorching wrath and reap the fiery spoils.
-If you enjoy this pack, check out my other releases for more free and premium MythicMobs assets!
+Challenge Blazeon’s scorching might and claim the spoils of victory.
+If you enjoy this boss, explore more free and premium MythicMobs assets in my repository!